 The above is not just a convenient header; it’s a quote from David Copperfield, and a truism for marrying magic with marketing.
 The first skill a brand needs to develop is not really a skill, but more of an act of acceptance.
-Your brand is not what you sell, it is not what you say it is, and it is not why five blades on a razor are superior to four, it is not the tiger in my tank.
+Your brand is not what you sell, it is not what you say it is, it is not why five blades on a razor are superior to four and it is not the tiger in my tank.
 Your brand is the millions of customers you have served and all of their stories.
 Your brand is everything they have to say about you.
 Most importantly, your brand is everything they are going to remember about you.
-The internet has extended our memories infinitely backward.
+The Internet has extended our memories infinitely backward.

-The other skill you have to cultivate to create magic is the ability to tell a story, know which story to tell, how, and when.
+The other skill you have to cultivate to create magic is the ability to tell a story, know which story to tell, how and when.
 Stories enrich our lives.
 They enrich our relationships with our friends and family, the places we live and have been, and the things we surround ourselves with.
 Your brand needs to learn how to become a piece of that connective tissue that holds those stories together.

-Note that I said “a piece”, and not “the whole story”.
+Note that I said “a piece”, and not “the whole story.”
 It is so much more impactful when your brand is associated with a time, a place, a person, a thing.
-I will never remember the terrifying eleven minutes of watching Felix Baumgartner fall from outer space without remembering the Red Bull logo.
+I will never remember the terrifying 11 minutes of watching Felix Baumgartner fall from outer space without remembering the Red Bull logo.
 I will never be able to remember the 2012 Olympics without seeing those ridiculous neon sneakers Nike used to steal the show, without buying a single advertisement.
-And I will probably be showing my kids my Instagram Photo Map and telling them about how once, when I was young, Facebook, Twitter, and YouTube helped the world access information and topple regimes around the world (hint: those are all great ways to tell a story).
+And I will probably be showing my kids my Instagram Photo Map and telling them about how once, when I was young, Facebook, Twitter and YouTube helped the world access information and topple regimes around the world (hint: those are all great ways to tell a story).

 Magic and Sustainability Can Be the Same Thing

 I did not mean to imply that if your brand is going to sit on the logic side of the marketing equation that you cannot be successful.
-Offers will move units, your brand benefit could very well make product fly off the shelf if it’s good enough.
+Offers will move units, and your brand benefit could very well make product fly off the shelf if it’s good enough.
 But what I am trying to imply is that your brand cannot be impactful in the digital space without giving serious thought and resources to the things that make the magic side of the equation.

-Bottom line: if you never create magic, you will never be associated with anything lasting.
+Bottom line: If you never create magic, you will never be associated with anything lasting.

 The Future of Advertising: Mobile, Ultra-Connected, Data-Driven & Consumer-Controlled